Takashi-KK/qae/README.md

 }
 ```

+> [!TIP]
+> In ThunderClient, you might find that selecting "Edit" and "Paste" from the menu doesn’t work.
+If that happens, try using "Ctrl-V" to paste.

 After you click the "Send" button, make sure you see a response with status 200.

 ![POST chat_completion](./images/s03_02_post_chat_completion.png)

-"As a side note, the response data is generated based on the contents of pre_mockdata.json, which is specified by the environment variable PRE_MOCKDATA_FILE."
+As a side note, the response data is generated based on the contents of pre_mockdata.json, which is specified by the environment variable PRE_MOCKDATA_FILE.

 Similarly, send a request to the add_evaluation endpoint using the POST method.
 Use apitest/req_post_add_evaluation.json as the data to be sent.